jwilliams2023/Grubhub-Price-Match-Submission-Optical-Character-Recognition/README.md

 This is a Grubhub price match guarantee website automation.
 It decreases the time needed to submit your proof of a lower-price cart found elsewhere.

-When you run this script it will look this this:
+When you run this script it will look similar to this:

 ![](https://github.com/jwilliams2023/Grubhub-Price-Match-Submission-OCR/blob/master/Resources/DemoVideo.gif)